A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Urbanized Racial Segregation

 \section{Urbanized Racial Segregation}

-In this section, we prove urbanized racial segregation, where major racial clusters will be formed, and the race that is predominantly poor will predominantly occupy the urban area.
-We begin by formally define \textbf{$(\beta, \delta)-$racial segregation} as follows \begin{definition} For $\beta > 4\sqrt{r}$ and $\delta \in (0, \frac{1}{2})$, a city configuration $\sigma$ is said to be \textbf{$(\beta, \delta)-$racial segregated} if there is a subset of agents $R$ such that: \begin{itemize} \item there are at most $\beta\sqrt{n}$ racially heterogeneous edges of $\sigma$ with exactly one endpoint in $R$; \item the number of red agents in $R$ is at least $r n - \delta n$. \end{itemize} \end{definition} The parameter $\delta$ is the tolerance for having agents of the wrong color within the red region $R$, with smaller $\delta$ corresponding to a stricter segregation class.
-If one color class has fewer than $\delta n$ agents, then the entire configuration space will be $(\beta, \delta)-$segregated, with $R = \varnothing,$ or $\bar{R} = \varnothing.$ We require that each color class has more than $\delta n$ agents and, accordingly, we need $\delta < 1/2.$ The parameter $\beta$ in the definition controls how small the boundary is between the red region $R$ and the rest of the configuration, and the minimal value $4\sqrt{r}$ corresponds to the case where the red forms a homogeneous hexagon cluster.
+Next, we explore conditions that lead to {\it urbanized racial segregation,} where the large regions in the urban sites are occupied by poor agents of predominantly one race.
+We define \textbf{$(\beta, \delta)-$segregation} as follows. \begin{definition} For $\beta > 4\sqrt{r}$ and $\delta \in (0, \frac{1}{2})$, a city configuration $\sigma$ is said to be \textbf{$(\beta, \delta)-$segregated} if there exists a subset of agents $R$ such that: \begin{itemize} \item there are at most $\beta\sqrt{n}$ racially heterogeneous edges of $\sigma$ with exactly one endpoint in $R$; \item the number of red agents in $R$ is at least $r n - \delta n$. \end{itemize} \end{definition} The parameter $\delta$ is the tolerance for having agents of the other color within the red region $R$, with smaller $\delta$ corresponding to a increased segregation.
+If one color class has fewer than $\delta n$ agents, then the entire configuration space will be $(\beta, \delta)-$segregated, with $R = \varnothing,$ or $\bar{R} = \varnothing.$ We require that each color class has more than $\delta n$ agents and, accordingly, we need $\delta < 1/2.$ The parameter $\beta$ controls how small the boundary is between the red region $R$ and the rest of the configuration, and the minimal value $4\sqrt{r}$ corresponds to the extremal case where the red region forms a homogeneous hexagonal cluster.
+We say that a configuration $\sigma$ is {\bf integrated} if the city is not $(\beta, \delta)$-segregated for any $\beta$ and $\delta$.

+\begin{definition} For $\beta > 4\sqrt{r},$ and $\epsilon \in (0, \frac{1}{2})$, we say a city has \textbf{$(\beta, \epsilon)-$urbanized segregation} if it is both \textit{$(\beta, \epsilon)-$segregated} and has \textit{$\epsilon-$urbanization of poverty}. \end{definition} Like Definition~\ref{segjust}, $\beta$ here controls how small the boundary is between the red region $R$ and the rest of the city, while $\epsilon$ expresses the tolerance for having agents of the wrong color within the monochromatic color regions or having rich agents on the urban sites.
+In the following theorem, we show that for large enough $\lambda$ and $\gamma$, with high probability, $\mathcal{M}$ leads to urbanized segregation.
+See Figure~\ref{fig:sim1c} for simulated visualizations.